 Close North Korea’s gulags:

-Up to 200,000 people are believed to be imprisonedwithout due process, under inhumane conditions, for political reasons; an estimated 400,000 have died in such camps.
+Up to 120,000 people are believed to be imprisoned without due process, under inhumane conditions, for political reasons; an estimated 400,000 have died in such camps.
 We should seek access to the camps for International Red Cross inspection teams, a list of those imprisoned and those responsible for their care, and information regarding their sentences and their conditions.
-A special effort must be made to release those who are detained in the camps without charge, because of a policy of collective punishment for the kin of political prisoners.
+A special effort must be made to release family members detained in the camps without charge, because of the policy of collective punishment for the kin of political prisoners.
 This practice, and infanticide against inmates’ new-born children should be stopped immediately.

 Open North Korea’s borders:

 North Korea and China must cease criminalizing the act of leaving North Korea without permission, and the rights of those fleeing North Korea’s political persecution must be respected.
 Escapees are political refugees who must not be forcibly repatriated.
 UNHCR must be given access to North Koreans in the border areas.
 Foreign citizens abducted by the regime and held against their will must be allowed to return to their homes.